sghuang19/cs203b-fa20/project-report.md

 #### Indexing

-The index rule of an element in a Matrix object follows conventions in math.
+The index rule of an element in a `Matrix` object follows conventions in math.
 That is, Matrix\[i, j\] is the element in the ith row and jth column (i and j run from 1 to Matrix.row and Matrix.col respectively).

 ### Other Operations

 #### Function `adaptive_add()` and `adaptive_minus()`

 adaptive_add(a, b, target_row, target_col):
     Given target matrix size, perform matrix addition of Matrix a and b.
     The function is called by `strassen_matrix_multiply()`.
-    Return a Matrix with the size of target_row*target_col.
+    Return a `Matrix` object with the size of `target_row`*`target_col`.

 adaptive_minus(a, b, target_row, target_col):
-    Given target matrix size, perform matrix subtraction of Matrix a and b.
+    Given target matrix size, perform matrix subtraction of `Matrix` a and b.
     The function is called by `strassen_matrix_multiply()`.
-    Return a Matrix with the size of target_row*target_col.
+    Return a `Matrix` object with the size of target_row*target_col.

 #### Function `square_matrix_multiply()`

 square_matrix_multiply(a, b):
-    Given Matrix a and b, perform standard matrix multiplication. a.col must equal to b.row.
+    Given `Matrix` a and b, perform standard matrix multiplication. `a.col` must equal to `b.row`.
-    Return a Matrix object.
+    Return a `Matrix` object.

 #### Function `strassen_matrix_multiply()`

 strassen_multiply(a, b, n=None):
-    Given Matrix a and b, perform an improved version of Strassen's algorithm.
+    Given `Matrix` a and b, perform an improved version of Strassen's algorithm.
     The algorithm is based on the paper published by Paolo D’Alberto and Alexandru Nicolau in 2007.
-    Return a Matrix object.
+    Return a `Matrix` object.

 #### Function `random_matrix_gen()`